tsackton/taelgar/Gazetteer/Greater Dunmar/Darba Highlands/Darba Highlands.md

 In the northwest, the Darba Highlands are a region of coastal mountains, where the constant sea breezes and the impact of the [[~Darba Coastal Mountains~]] results in a more even rainfall pattern across the year.

 To the south, the land becomes increasingly flat beyond the [[~Southern Darba River~]], and the terrain transitions to the broad, open [[Nayan Floodplains]] and the new land created as [[Greater Dunmar]] was reshaped at the end of the [[Great War]].

+## Climate and Ecology

+The Darba Highlands are a diverse, subtropical ecosystem, among the most ecologically and climatically diverse regions of [[Dunmar]].
+The heart of the region, the [[Rudhan]] river valley and its tributaries, that flow from the height of land southwest to the [[Nevos Sea]], is a region of dry winters and wet, monsoonal summers, where pockets of seasonal forests grow, especially along rivers and in sheltered gorges, mixed with rolling hills.
+These forests tend to dry out in the winters, as the rivers shrink, and burst into life in the monsoon season with the rains.

+To the south, towards the [[Nayan Floodplains]], the terrain is flatter, with a savannah ecosystem, while to the north, towards the [[~Darba Coastal Mountains~]], the land is rocky foothills, with numerous seasonal waterfalls.

+The forests of the Darba Highlands are home to a diverse array of animals, including numerous birds, water buffalo, bears, and diverse small mammals and monkeys, although only water buffalo are frequently seen on the floodplains.

+%%note: climatology of the northern region near the Darba Coastal Mountains is less developed. the main region draws heavily from https://en.wikipedia.org/wiki/Northern_Indochina_subtropical_forests and https://en.wikipedia.org/wiki/Kakadu_National_Park.
+This is, by a large margin, the most densely forested region of the settled parts of Dunmar, e.g. not including  the rainforests south of the Shrev.
+Ecology is subject to extension. %%